OpenUnison/openunison-k8s-activedirectory/README.md

 Additionally, add a base 64 encoded PEM certificate to your values under `trusted_certs` for `pem_b64`.
 This will allow OpenUnison to talk to Active Directory using TLS.

-This installer will create the `openunison` namespace, create certificates for you (including for the dashboard) and the approprioate `CronJob` needed to make sure that certificates are kept updated.

 Finally, run the helm chart:

 `helm install orchestra tremolo/openunison-k8s-activedirectory --namespace openunison -f /path/to/values.yaml`